 Termites cannot digest cellulose.
 Termites must rely on micro-organisms (bacteria and protozoa) in their intestines (gut) to actually digest the cellulose and release the sugars.
 In this respect, the digestion system of termites is similar to that of the cow.

 There is a symbiotic relationship between the termites and the micro-organisms that live in the termite’s intestines.
 The micro-organisms must rely on the termites to find and gather cellulose.

 The termites must rely on the micro-organisms to convert the cellulose to something the termites can digest.
 Neither group can live without the other.

-Worker termites are responsible for all the foraging for food, gathering of food, transport of food, distribution of food, the removal of faeces (waste) from nest and the disposal of faeces.
+Worker termites are responsible for all the foraging for food, gathering of food, transport of food, distribution of food, the removal of feces (waste) from the nest and the disposal of feces.

 Colony and Organization